 If you’re already active, and interested in how yoga could help you stay mobile into older age, a quick look at Debbie McGee dancing on Strictly in 2017 will show you what yoga might do for you!

 Each class contains a warm-up (Surya Namaskar or Sun Salutations), standing and seated poses, finishing postures, breathing (Pranayama) and finally, relaxation time (Savasana).
-On Mondays, the difference with Vinyasa Flow is that some poses are linked together with a common Vinyasa movement which maintains flexibility and body heat, to enhance stretching.
+On Mondays, the difference with Dynamic Flow is that some poses are linked together with a common sequence which maintains flexibility and body heat, to enhance stretching.
 This is entirely optional though, depending on your energy levels, health and aims that day.

-Currently, the Thursday evening and Friday lunchtime classes are guided at a much slower pace than the Monday class, to enable those newer to yoga practice to settle into the Primary Series, and to focus on technique in Asana.
+Currently, the Thursday evening and Friday lunchtime classes are guided at a much slower pace than the Monday class, to enable those newer to yoga practice to settle into a familiar series, and to focus on technique in Asana.

-I’m Annabel Wallis BSYA and I’ve been practising yoga for over 16 years.
-I set up Zen Yoga with encouragement from my previous yoga teachers.
+I’m Annabel Wallis BSYA and I’ve been practising yoga for over 19 years.
+I set up Zen Yoga with encouragement from my yoga teachers.

-Having been taught by such inspiring people as Brian Cooper, John Scott, Liz Lark, Danny Paradise, Richard Freeman and Lino Miele, I decided to train as a yoga teacher myself, taking the initial step of training with the British School of Yoga.
+Having been taught by such inspiring people as Brian Cooper, John Scott, Liz Lark, Danny Paradise, Richard Freeman and Lino Miele, I decided to undertake training, taking the initial step of training with the British School of Yoga.

 I regularly attend workshops and training with inspiring teachers, with the aim of enhancing both my practice, my knowledge and my teaching, and I undertake further professional development every year to improve my own understanding of our amazing bodies and the remedial effects of yoga.